 - Make it easy for them.
 Give them the referral, tell them what to expect, and understand what is happening.

 - Follow up with them.
 As a primary care doctor, I am not the one doing the colonoscopy.
 But, I do need to see the patient back sometime in the near future to see what happened when they went and to discuss the results.
 Often, the specialist tells them the results following the procedure but sometimes the patient is still too groggy to retain that information.
 The specialist is doing nothing wrong because they always ask the patient to come back at a future date to discuss it in more detail.
 But, many patients never go back.

-Colorectal cancer is the second leading cause of cancer death among men and women combined in the US.
+Colon cancer is the second leading cause of cancer death among men and women combined in the US.
 But, it shouldn’t be because we now own very good preventative tools in our fight against it.
 Patients may be hesitant to follow the guidelines.
 It is our job to convince them otherwise.
 While metastatic colorectal cancer is a horrible disease, it can be preventable in some, not all, cases.
 As clinicians, we need to step up and put these guidelines into play more universally.
 How many preventable cancers are too many to let develop?
 I say it is just one; what about you?

 About the Author